Claire Dean

 Peruvian Sampoña

 Andean musical instruments originated with the earliest known flutes and drums.
 Perhaps to mimic the countless birds singing around them, early Andean people, experimented with melody by making flutes and pipes.
 Flutes made of pelican bones have been found at Caral, the earliest known pre-Inca settlement on the coast.
-Simple wind instruments made of reeds and bamboos later evolved into different types of panpipes (zampoñas, antaras and sikus), and into the melodious bamboo flutes (quenas) still played today.
+Simple wind instruments made of reeds and bamboo later evolved into different types of panpipes (zampoñas, antaras, and sikus), and into the melodious bamboo flutes (quenas) still played today.
 Maracas and simple drums (bombos) kept the rhythm.
 Pre-Inca cultures, such as the coastal Moche, represented musicians and their instruments in beautiful ceramics.

 Traditional Seashell Instrument